-The liberal arts program in geography offers emphases in environmental studies, global studies and geospatial applications for geography majors and minors.
+The liberal arts program in geography offers emphases in sustainability studies, environmental studies, global studies, and geospatial applications for geography majors and minors.
 A minor in geography brings an added dimension to any major, and current geography minors hold majors in many different University departments.
 The program in secondary education, providing certification for social studies teaching with a geography emphasis, is also serving a growing demand.
 Every student will benefit from the liberal arts value of the introductory and regional geography courses.

 The B.A.
 Geography program requires all students to complete an internship or a thesis.

 Sustainability Studies is an interdisciplinary field, engaging sustainable development, environmental studies, public and environmental policy, city and regional planning, economics, social well-being, and global and local understanding.
 A major in Geography with an option in Sustainability Studies requires 42 major field requirement credits and 24 required related credits (including a minor).
 A minor in Sustainability Studies requires 18 credits.

 Environmental Studies emphasizes physical geography and environmental topics.
 Environmental topics run through many of the department's courses.
 A major in Geography with an option in Environmental Studies requires 36-37 major field requirement credits and 25 required related credits (including a minor).
 A minor in Environmental Geography requires 18 credits.